 Personal Insolvency Litigation Advice and Representation Scheme (PILARS)

-PILARS was founded in June 2006 to pair up barristers specialising in insolvency work with unrepresented litigants facing creditors' petitions in the High Court.
-Since 2006 the service has expanded to providing training to various front-line pro bono organisations and to providing a "helpline" for those organisations to seek advice from specialist counsel.
+PILARS was founded in June 2006 to pair up barristers specialising in insolvency work with unrepresented litigants facing creditors’ petitions in the High Court.
+Since 2006 the service has expanded to providing training to various front-line pro bono organisations and to providing a “helpline” for those organisations to seek advice from specialist counsel.
 The Scheme is administered by the Bar pro Bono Unit.
-Helen Evans of chambers was a founder member of the Scheme and is involved in the management committee.
+Helen Evans of chambers was a founder member of the Scheme.

 Pro Bono Representation at Inquests

-David Turner QC has acted in two inquests for the families of service personnel killed in Afghanistan.
-He is currently acting for the widow of a soldier who died after a training incident, which has been set down for a two week main hearing in early 2014.
+David Turner QC has acted in several inquests for the families of service personnel killed in Afghanistan.
+These include acting for the widow of a soldier who died after a training incident.

 Walking With the Wounded